Updated: 8/7/2022 – A work in progress

 The GRC-9 however can work adequately with higher impedance end-fed wires as part of their issued antenna kits.
 (Those kits also include a substantial ground radial system.)
 In the “REEL” antenna selection mode, their output coupling network is designed to efficiently handle higher impedance, end-fed antenna loads relative to the high plate impedance of a vacuum tube PA.

 On 80 and 40 meters, and as-rigged in the field, these transformers can deliver antenna power depending upon the height/near-field environment.
-Who knows which directions or takeoff angles the resulting RF goes (see models) but some of it comes down somewhere.
+Who knows which directions or takeoff angles the resulting RF goes when you have a specific target (see models) but some of it comes down somewhere.
 It does make contacts to random places if it’s all that I have, or all I am interested in at the time.

 An EFHW antenna also presents a high impedance on n-Even harmonics.
 Since you already have a 50/HiZ transformer feeding it, the system will also “look like” a low-enough impedance load to the transmitter on those higher harmonic frequencies.
-Hence the system is “multiband” for that reason – it will take power, possibly with additional ATU assistance if the transmitter needs it to load properly.
+Hence the system is “multiband” for that reason – it will take power, possibly with additional ATU assistance if the transmitter needs it to deliver rated power.

 Here’s another experimental 49:1 Z version, this one with a larger FT140-43 toroid.
 This one will handle more power.